KDolenc/Valorant-Server-Buddy/valoranttrackerpackage/README.md

 A package to request and save the data of Valorant accounts.

 ## Setup
-A txt file called "HDEV-api-key.txt" will need to be made in the "valoranttackerpackage" folder.\
+A .txt file called "HDEV-api-key.txt" will need to be made in the "valoranttackerpackage" folder.\
 The file must contain your API key from https://henrikdev.xyz/.

 ## Information